Estherkarl/script-collection/README.md

 ### Utility Scripts
 Miscellaneous scripts that perform various utility functions, such as file manipulation and system monitoring.

+### Graphics Scripts
+Scripts that create graphical outputs using Python's Turtle module or other graphics libraries.

 ## Usage
 To use any of the scripts in this repository, follow these steps: